-- Using Creative Cloud or other resources to provide an extract of the CSS needed to code their design into a WordPress theme.
+- Using Creative Cloud tools or other resources to provide an extract of the CSS and HTML needed to code their design into a WordPress theme.

 - Refraining from infringing on any copyright issues to do with your site design, such as with font licensing, imagery, etc. Note that creative licenses for print are not always cleared for web use.
 And licenses to designers are not always transferrable to their clients.